 Why Choose Homemade Oat Milk?

-I tend to make a litre of Oat Milk every day so that I have a continual fresh batch to drink from.
-I use a base of oats and water and I can add extras such as dates, maple syrup, vanilla extract or cinnamon if I want a change.
+I tend to make a litre of oat milk most days so that I have a continual fresh batch to drink from.
+I use a base of oats and water while adding extras such as dates, maple syrup, vanilla extract or cinnamon if I want a change.